-- Inbound calls, outbound calls, transferred calls, e-mails, etc. can represent the number of customers serviced.
+• Inbound calls, outbound calls, transferred calls, e-mails, and so on can represent the number of customers serviced.
 Each contact center has to determine what to count for each agent group.

-- The number of hours in “available” are those hours when the agent was logged on to the phone system sitting in the available work state ready to take the next call.
+• The number of hours in “available” are those hours where the agent was logged on to the phone system sitting in the available work state ready to take the next call.

 This means you do not have to set a different performance standard for agents with comparable job functions.
 This allows each agent to work toward the same standard of excellence.

 Also, by subtracting available we are constructing a win for all.
 The employee wins because if he chooses to go into available more, his productivity number will be higher.
 This means the customers have greater access and the company can handle more call volume with fewer people.

 • The above definition is a very rough calculation that must be tailored to each specific contact center.
 There are plenty of other metrics to consider as well (e.g., in the sales environment – conversion rate, dollars per sale, etc.).